The Integrated Sachs Wolfe effect: unWISE and Planck constraints on Dynamical Dark Energy: Comparison to theory

 Fig.~\ref{fig:isw} demonstrates that our data is consistent with $\Lambda$CDM.
 We find $A_{\rm ISW} = 0.73 \pm 0.34$ for blue ($2.1\sigma$), $1.00 \pm 0.39$ for green ($2.6\sigma$), and $1.14 \pm 0.52$ for red ($2.2\sigma$), for a combined significance of $3.2\sigma$ (combined $A_{\rm ISW} = 0.96 \pm 0.30$), again using the 300 FFP10 simulations to calculate the correct covariances between the individual ISW cross-correlations.
 The $\Lambda$CDM model ($A_{\rm ISW}$ = 1) provides a good fit to the data, with $\chi^2 = 10.4$ over 15 degrees of freedom.

 The significance of detection for the blue sample is somewhat lower than previous expections.
 Ref.~\cite{Afshordi04} expects signal-to-noise of $\sim 5$ for an $f_{\rm sky} = 0.6$ survey with 100 million galaxies out to $z_{\rm max} = 1$, with bias of 1.5.
 However, our $\ell_{\rm min}=7$ cut reduces the signal-to-noise by $\sim 20$\% (the $\ell_{\rm max} = 100$ cut makes $<2\%$ difference).
 Furthermore, even with the $\ell_{\rm min}$ cut, the autocorrelation of the blue sample is higher than the $\Lambda$CDM expectation (presumably due to uncorrected systematics).
 Without this excess noise at low $\ell$, an ISW signal with $A_{\rm ISW} = 1$ would be detected at 3.7$\sigma$ (versus $1/0.34 = 2.9\sigma$ from Table~\ref{tab:syst_check}).
 This is quite consistent with the 4$\sigma$ detection expected from Ref.~\cite{Afshordi04}.
+In addition, our measurement is consistent with past ISW cross-correlation measurements (Fig.~\ref{fig:all_ISW}).

 In Table~\ref{tab:syst_check}, we perform a variety of systematics checks.
 We replace the default SMICA map with several other CMB temperature maps \citep{Planck2018_compsep}, and do not find that using any of these maps lead to a significant shift in $A_{\rm ISW}$.
 We also show that the results are not significantly affected by applying weights to the galaxy field or including the $m= 0$ mode.